ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     add
       Custom fields to add to the profile.

-      Each custom field should be a :literal:`key: value` pair.
+      Custom fields are specified as a dictionary of :literal:`key: value` pairs.

       This option is valid when :literal:`operation=create` or :literal:`operation=update`.

-      This option is mutually exclusive with :literal:`delete` and :literal:`delete\_block`
+      This option is mutually exclusive with :literal:`delete` and :literal:`delete\_block`.

+      Note: Values containing colons should be enclosed in quotes (e.g., "key: value") to ensure correct YAML parsing in playbooks.

       | **required**: False
       | **type**: dict